 The last step of this Paper Turkey Craft is to tape the string onto the back of the turkey body so that the turkey can be hung up.
 I would suggest hanging your child’s turkey somewhere that is in a place where they will see it often (the pantry door, garage door, in your front entrance etc…).

 What to do with the Thankful Turkey Pouch: have small strips of paper and a pencil near or beside the turkey.
 At least once a day, remind your child to write down one thing that they are thankful for and place it in the Turkey Pouch.
 They can place as many words as they want to into their Turkey Pouch but I recommend at least one per day.

+I hope you found this paper turkey craft to be a fun project for the kids to do that really helps to encourage them to be thankful for all of their blessings in life.
 On Thanksgiving, your child can grab their Paper Turkey Craft and share what they are thankful for by reading their strips of paper!!
 Have you made a Thanksgiving thankful craft with your child before?